datadesk/homeless-sleeping-restrictions/README.md

 * All public schools (polygons from the city)
 * Private schools (polygons extracted from the countywide parcel file)
-* Children’s day care centers (points from the city's spatial database related to parcel files)
+* Children’s day care centers (points from the state's list and related to county parcel records)
 * City, county, regional state parks (only those polygons from the county's parks spatial database that are within the city limits, excluding those categorized as transportation 'parkways', such Metro rail lines)
 * Special venues (polygons extracted manually from the county's parcel file)
   * Staples Center (AIN# 5138016913)